About

 It is the lessons we take and live by that strengthens the quality of our work.

 Finding my voice has not been easy.
 But as long as I am feeling my way in what I am doing, I can now use my voice to explain the intelligence behind my feelings.
 Something I could not do because I did not learn how.
 All that I felt and thought stayed in my head, too afraid to leave.
-And if you do not voice your truth, over time you forget how.
+And if you do not use your voice, over time you forget how.

 So, I just take my time.
 I go slow.
 I let it come.
 And come it does.
 Each day stronger and bolder than the day before.